phloe/shavejs/readme.md

 ### sort

-Lets you define instructions on arrays in the output you want sort - and the functions used for sorting.
+Lets you define instructions on arrays in the view you want sort - and the functions used for sorting.

 ##### Arguments

-* `key` - (String) A dot-separated string describing the path of the array in the output data.
+* `key` - (String) A dot-separated string describing the path of the array in the view data.
 * `func` - (Function) Optional.
 A function to use for sorting the addressed array.

 ##### Returns